Sweden in the Eurovision Song Contest 2009: At Eurovision

 Since Sweden is not one of the "Big Four" and was not the host of the 2009 contest, it had to compete in one of the two semi-finals.

 Following a draw in Moscow, the Swedish entrant took part in the first semi-final on 12 May 2009, performing 5th.
-At the semifinal, Sweden's entry qualified for the final, which took take place on May 16. while the draw for the running order was held on 16 March 2009.
+At the semifinal, Sweden's entry qualified for the final, which took place on May 16. while the draw for the running order was held on 16 March 2009.
 It finished 21st of 25 participants with just 33 points.